 Any failure by those from another state to abide by these reporting requirements will be treated as a third-degree felony, punishable by up to five years in prison.
 Our purpose in providing information on how the state sex crime registry works is not to discourage or alarm.
 It is to emphasize the gravity of these types of charges and illustrate why anyone in this scenario must consider speaking with a skilled legal professional as soon as possible.

 In our next post on this topic, we'll explore some of the limitations on freedom for both sexual offenders and sexual predators here in Florida.

-At the Law Offices of Horwitz & Citro, P.A., P.A., we understand how the consequences of a sex crime conviction go well beyond incarceration.
+At the Law Offices of Horwitz & Citro, P.A., we understand how the consequences of a sex crime conviction go well beyond incarceration.
 As such, we will do everything in our power to prepare the strongest possible defense designed to identify the flaws in the prosecutor's case and demonstrate how they have failed to meet the burden of proof.